 This latter requirement caused MSC61 to qualify acceptance of the Code changes.
 They stated that the Organisation would produce Guidelines as to how these pressure losses could be assessed with both liquid and vapours passing through the vent system simultaneously.

-This publication bore the title of "Guidelines for Evaluating the Adequacy of Type C Tank Vent Systems for the Assignment of Amended Loading Limits Under Chapters 8 and 15 of the Gas Carrier Codes".
+IMO delegated the task of producing the Guidelines to IACS/SIGTTO who completed the work submitting a finished document to the 65th session of the Marine Safety Committee (MSC65).
+This publication bore the rather daunting title of: "Guidelines for Evaluating the Adequacy of Type C Tank Vent Systems for the Assignment of Amended Loading Limits Under Chapters 8 and 15 of the Gas Carrier Codes".

 MSC65 recommended to IMO’s 19th Assembly that the Guidelines be accepted.
 The Assembly acceded to this request clearing the way for those amendments, agreed at MSC61, to come into force on 1st July 1998.